Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitness trackers are only useful if they’re accurately tracking.
 Luckily, the Apple Watch is one of the more accurate smartwatches you can count on (pun intended).
 Still, you want to be sure you’ll get the best stats possible when you add a workout to your Apple Watch and get moving.
 Find out how to calibrate your Apple Watch to ensure it’s performing at its peak.

 To calibrate your Apple Watch, ensure Location Services and Motion Calibration & Distance are enabled in your settings.
 Then, open the workout app and record a variety of outdoor walks and runs.

 How to calibrate your Apple Watch

-On a clear day, wear your Apple Watch to a flat, pedestrian-friendly, outdoor area with reliable GPS reception.
-If you have an Apple Watch Series 1 or earlier, you will need to bring your paired iPhone for connected GPS.
+On a clear day, wear your Apple Watch to a flat, pedestrian-friendly outdoor area with reliable GPS reception.
+Bring your paired iPhone for connected GPS if you have an Apple Watch Series 1 or earlier.

 - On your paired iPhone, open the Settings app, then scroll down to and tap Privacy.
 Tap Location Services and check to see if it is enabled.
 If not, tap the toggle.